Frederic-Lee/UCAS-NLP-2018Spring-hccl-group/README.md

   9. DEPS: Enhanced dependency graph in the form of a list of head-deprel pairs.
   10. MISC: Any other annotation.

-Detailed information is available in the officail website: http://universaldependencies.org/
+Detailed information is available in the official website: http://universaldependencies.org/

 ## Pre-trained Embeddings: